 - difficulties in thinking, planning and remembering.

-Even if it is agreed that moving to an aged care home is the best result, as a carer you may face some unsettling issues.
+Even if moving to an aged care home is agreed to be the best option, as a carer you may face some unsettling issues.
 There will be changes in your routine and lifestyle.
 For example, you may have feelings of guilt or be worried about whether the right decisions have been made.
 You may also miss the companionship, but at the same time you may be relieved to share the caring role.

 The move into an aged care home may also raise financial or legal concerns.